zhouyaoji/iot-java-sdk-sample-apps/README.md

-## Sample application using the lightweight AppDynamics IoT Java SDK
+## Sample application using the Lightweight AppDynamics IoT Java SDK
 Goal: Instrument a sample IoT application using the AppDynamics IoT Java SDK to report Device Information, Custom Business Events, Network Request Events(HTTPS), and Error Events to the AppDynamics Controller UI.

 ## Step 1: Get AppDynamics Account